In personal development, few things are as important as writing down your thought work.

 Tip 3: Get prepared with the “write” tools (journal and pen)

-Using my Mindset Journal becomes an act of self care and self love when I set up my environment for success.
+Using a Mindset Journal becomes can become act of self care and self love that you look forward to daily.

 The key is to get your tools and environment ready ahead of time.
 So being prepared gets you halfway there!